A Rather Weak 'Attempt' To Defend

 Daily, 13/08/07.
 Bold emphasis added.]

-So, I was not wrong to call glass a solid, nor allege that the
+So, I wasn't wrong to call glass a solid, nor allege that the

 phase change here is slow, and not the least bit 'nodal'.